 Is your rabbit eating normally?

-In the wild rabbits are the amongst the first to be preyed upon, so their instinct is always to try to hide any signs of illness or injury.
+In the wild rabbits are the first to be preyed upon, so their instinct is to hide illness and injury.
 Domestic rabbits still carry this instinct, which may make it difficult to spot if something is wrong with your pet.

-Rabbits are naturally grazing animals and need to eat all the time to keep their gut moving.
-So if they are refusing their usual food and treats, this could be a good indicator that something might be seriously wrong.
+However, they are naturally grazing animals and will constantly eat to keep their gut moving, so if they are refusing their usual food and treats, this is a good indicator that something could be seriously wrong.

-If you notice your rabbit is lethargic or not eating, please contact our head nurse, Kate, for advice and to make an appointment.
+If you notice your rabbit is lethargic and not eating, please contact our head nurse, Kate, for advice and to make an appointment.
 Never starve your rabbit, even ahead of an operation.

 Other warning signs for ill rabbits